ncsa/Nightingale_real/docs/source/file_mgmt/globus.rst

 .. warning::

-   We are in the process of setting up secure Globus (suitable for CUI and HIPAA and other regulated sensitive data) but it is not set up yet.
-When Globus is available to move software on and off Nightingale, this warning will be removed.
+   As of January 2023, Globus is now available for use on Nightingale.
+However, we have not finished the final contracts and setup for specifically HIPAA-data certified variant of globus, so do not transfer HIPAA data over globus at this time.
+When HIPAA-certified Globus is installed, this warning will be removed.
+If you have any questions about data movement, please don't hesitate to put in a ticket (:ref:`help`).

 File Transfers with Globus
 -----------------------------